atsky/haskell-idea-plugin/README.md

 ### Plans

-* add ability to jump to hackage libraries source code.
+* add the ability to jump to hackage libraries source code.
 * support of other products based on the IntelliJ platform.
 * GHCi support